 I posted this on my folks anniversary a year ago today.
 They have made it another year.

-I couldn't think of anything else to say about being together 62 years or about my folks except, Mommy And Daddy, you are still my heros.
+I couldn't think of anything else to say about being together 62 years or about my folks except, Mommy And Daddy,

 Wow!
 Married to the same person, day in, day out, good times, bad times, three kids . . . wow!